SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 ### Scene 2 (cloakroom): Duke of Frognal convinced Renie, the maid into hiding the cheque.

-<font color=grey>*(Duke of Frognal whispered to Renie)*</font>
+<font color=grey>*(Duke of Frognal whispered to Renie.Bum)*</font>

-Renie: I couldn't sir.
+Renie.Bum: I couldn't sir.
 What if I were caught?

 D.F.
 Come on, be a sport.
 It's only a bit of fun.
 You can say it was my orders.

-<font color=grey>*(Renie grinned seductively towards Duke of Frognal)*</font>
+<font color=grey>*(Renie.Bum grinned seductively towards Duke of Frognal)*</font>

-N.: <font color=grey>*(Renie acts correspondingly)*</font> And so Renie gracefully strode into Henry's suite with the subterfuge of a cleanup.
+N.: <font color=grey>*(Renie.Bum acts correspondingly)*</font> And so Renie gracefully strode into Henry's suite with the subterfuge of a cleanup.
 Smartly lurking behind Henry's views, she adeptly took the cheque out of Henry's clothes in the wardrobe and hid it right beneath the carpet - just like a skillful prowler.
 Poor Locke didn't even took notice of Renie's presence.

-<font color=grey>*(Renie returned to Duke of Frognal who feigned a praise and left)*</font>
+<font color=grey>*(Renie.Bum returned to Duke of Frognal who feigned a praise and left)*</font>

 ### Scene 3 (Portia's mansion): Soon rumor arose about the millionare's authenticity.